Cauchy identities for staircase matrices

 \begin{dfn} The left $\fh_n$-weight $\lambda$ subspace $_\lambda S(\Mat_{\overline{n}})$ of $S(\Mat_{\overline{n}})$ is spanned by the elements $v^R$ with $\hor(R)=\lambda$.
 Respectively, the right $\fh_n$-weight ${\overline d}$ subspace $ S(\Mat_{\overline{n}})_{\overline d}$ of $S(\Mat_{\overline{n}})$ is spanned by the elements $v^R$ with $\vrt(R)={\overline d}$.
 The notation ${_\lambda S}(\Mat_{\overline{n}})_{\overline d}$ is used for the left-right weight $(\lambda,{\overline d})$ subspace of $S(\Mat_{\overline{n}})$. \end{dfn}

 We have the following decomposition of the left $\fb_{n_m}$-modules

-Indeed, the left and the right actions commute, therefore each right weight component is closed under the left action.
-In the same way we have the decomposition of the right $\fb_m$-modules
+Indeed, the left and the right actions commute.
+Therefore, each right-weight component is closed under the left action.
+In the same way, we have the decomposition of the right $\fb_m$-modules